l-ko/jsonapivalidator/README.md

 Supports ObjectId type.

+## Warning
+1) Schema is not validated itself on module load at the moment.
+2) Not all OpenAPI schema definition features are implemented.
+It understands objects, arrays, minimum/maximum, exclusiveMinimum/exclusiveMaximum.

 ## Example
 Following example uses API definition with a single defined operation 'createSmth'.
 When the module is loaded it provides an object with a 'createSmth' property, which is a function from request.